-I get that we are attempting to locate a continuation in the trend after a minor breather in the direction of the primary trend, but again the setup is just too simple.
-It doesn't account for trend lines or the larger formation in play.
+Although we are attempting to locate a continuation in the trend after a minor breather in the direction of the primary trend, the setup is just too simple.
+It doesn’t account for trend lines or the larger formation in play.

-Due to the number of potential saucer signals and the lack of context to the bigger trend, I am giving the saucer strategy a D.
+Due to the number of potential saucer signals and the lack of context to the bigger trend, we give the saucer strategy a D.

 #3 – Twin Peaks

-This is a basic strategy, which looks for a double bottom in the awesome oscillator.
+This is a basic strategy, which looks for a double bottom in the awesome oscillator indicator.